Smokeless Tobacco and My Cancer

 As for ways to quit.
 Mine was drastic and I hope no one will have to do it that way.
 One study done and posted on NIDA (the National Institute on Drug Abuse) speaks of using the patch.
 I had never really thought of this as I always associated the patch with smokers.
 But the drug is nicotine, no matter the source.

-I never used any type of aid to stop dipping so I cannot attest to them.
-And each person is going to be different in their reaction to the withdrawal of nicotine.
-The patch has been used by some with great success.
-And patches are made by different companies such as Nicoderm icon or Habitrol icon.
-I have also read about people that use nicotine lozenges And there is even a nicotine gum The first time I quit, I substituted plain old gum for it along with developing a love for tooth picks.
+So what about the oral fixation?
+What do you do to cope with the "craves"?
+There are a multitute of ways to get around that.
+The first of course is mentally.
+But that doesn't always work the best for some of us.
+So then we look for substitutes.
+The first time I quit, I substituted plain old gum for it along with developing a love for tooth picks.
 The tooth picks satisfied the oral fixation that dippers have.
 And took a little sting out of the nicotine withdrawal.
-NOt matter what you chose, if you chose a product, be sure to do your homework on it.
-Consult a doctor.
+No matter what product you chose, be sure to do your homework on it.
+Consult a doctor if you have doubts.
 Talk with people who have used the products.
 Read reviews.
 Educate yourself on all your choices.